 Volunteers regularly post conditions updates on the official Dakota Ridge Facebook page.
 These usually include new snowfall, current weather, grooming updates, and road conditions.
 They post on Fridays, Saturdays, and Sundays, and sometimes during the week too.
 Conditions updates are usually posted between 8 and 10 am.

 You can also find user-submitted conditions information, photos, and questions on the Dakota Ridge Facebook group.

 There is a conditions board near the warming hut that is updated with each day’s grooming report.

 The snowshoe and ski trails are easy to navigate, with signs at all junctions.
 There is also a large trail map at the info board near the warming hut.
 Below is the official trail map.

 How to Get to Dakota Ridge

 Dakota Ridge is located 14 kilometres up a gravel forest service road.
 You can drive yourself (if you have an appropriate vehicle – details below) or book a shuttle through Alpha Adventures.

 The road is a bit bumpy and steep in places and usually very snowy or icy.
-If you go slowly, it’s a fairly easy drive in good conditions.
+If you go slowly and have good winter tires or chains, it’s a fairly easy drive in good conditions.
 Be sure to pull over to let others pass.
 Downhill traffic has the right of way.

 The road is plowed regularly, but it can still be very slippery.
 There is a designated chain-up area on the right-hand side of the road just before a bridge about 12km in.
 But depending on conditions, you may need to find a pull-out lower down and chain up.